sahshobeyri/vue-components-dep-check/README.md

 # vue-components-dep-check (W.I.P.)

 ## what it does
-it simply scans all .vue files in a project and finds components that are not used (directly or indirectly) in any page or layout component
+it simply scans all .vue files in a project and finds components that are not used (directly or indirectly) in any page or layout components.

 ## how to use
-just run these commands
+just run these commands:

 ```bash
 # install dependencies